paysera/lib-api-bundle/README.md

 You can turn it off for an action or whole controller class.

-If annotation is provided on both class and action, the one on action "wins" – they are not merged together.
+If annotation/attribute is provided on both class and action, the one on action "wins" – they are not merged together.

 | Option name        | Default value | Description                                                                                                                                                                  |
 |--------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|